 As described by Kim Isaacs at Monster, the combination resume “incorporates the best of the chronological and functional formats”.
 “It leads,” she says, “with a description of functional skills and related qualifications, followed by a reverse-chronological employment history.”
 By emphasizing related skills, this format allows a job seeker to highlight their capabilities rather than their career path.

 Combination CVs may work for a variety of job seekers - essentially, anyone who wants to feature their skills over their work history.
-This might include recent graduates, specialists with a specific and important skillset, or experienced professionals looking to enter a new industry.
-According to The Undercover Recruiter, a combination CV is most useful “when someone wants to pack more skills in than the work experience section allows for or would not bring out adequately.”
+This might include recent graduates, specialists with a specific and important skill set, or experienced professionals looking to enter a new industry.
+According to The Undercover Recruiter, a combination CV is most useful “when someone wants to pack more skills in that the work experience section allows for or would not bring out adequately.”
 If this sounds like you, a combination CV is worth a try!

 Two pages is the standard length for most resumes.
 There are exceptions, of course - if you “(1) are searching for an internship; (2) just graduated school; or (3) are relatively new to the workforce”, then you should try to keep your resume to one page, according to TopResume.
 On the other end of the spectrum are job seekers with decades of experience: “executives or senior-level managers” with “a long list of accomplishments and experiences”, or “people in the sciences or in academia who want to include their licenses, patents, or publications” can allow their resumes to grow to three or more pages if necessary, according to Alison Doyle at The Balance.